 Applies to: AKS on Azure Stack HCI, AKS runtime on Windows Server 2019 Datacenter

 Azure Kubernetes Service on Azure Stack HCI is an on-premises implementation of Azure Kubernetes Service (AKS), which automates running containerized applications at scale.
-Azure Kubernetes Service is now in preview on Azure Stack HCI and Windows Server 2019 Datacenter, making it quicker to get started hosting Linux and Windows containers in your datacenter.
+Azure Kubernetes Service is available on Azure Stack HCI and Windows Server 2019 Datacenter, making it quicker to get started hosting Linux and Windows containers in your datacenter.

 The following sections discuss some of the reasons to use Azure Kubernetes Service on Azure Stack HCI, then answer some common questions about the service and how to get started.
-For a background on containers, see Windows and containers and for a background on Kubernetes, see Kubernetes core concepts or Kubernetes.io.
+For a background on containers, see Windows and containers.
+For a background on how Kubernetes works in Azure Kubernetes Service on Azure Stack HCI, see Kubernetes core concepts and for a background on Kubernetes, see Kubernetes.io.